Vinfall/vndb/README.md

 0. Export VNDB VN/length vote list with [instruction provided here](https://github.com/Vinfall/UserScripts#vndb-list-export) and place it in the top directory, the vanilla `XML` VNDB export will NOT work.
 You can also use [the counterfeit example](example/vndb-list-export-20240101.csv) to take a look at the results.

-A [VNDB Query](https://query.vndb.org/about) is also planned.
-With this, you can get the data with just a single UID (provided it's not private).
-No more page jumps or dirty UserScript needed.

 ***